mrchandrayee/Breast-Cancer-Detection/README.md

 6. **Monitoring and Maintenance:** Continuous monitoring of the deployed model's performance is crucial, along with regular updates and maintenance to address any issues or improvements.

-Here's a sample code snippet demonstrating how to deploy a model using Flask, a micro web framework in Python.
-This code sets up a web service that listens for POST requests, makes predictions using the preloaded model, and returns the predictions as JSON responses.
-Before deployment, ensure the model file path and input data format match the model's requirements.

 Please note that deploying a model in a clinical setting requires careful consideration of security, privacy, and ethical implications, and collaboration with healthcare professionals to ensure the tool's utility and effectiveness.